Multiple Intelligences in the Classroom

 Implications in the classroom

 The traditional formal educational system is heavily biased toward a narrow set of methods of instruction and assessment.
-Most schools focus almost all of their on linguistic and mathematical intelligence, and neglect the other types of intelligence.
+Most schools focus almost all of their attention on linguistic and mathematical intelligence, and neglect the other types of intelligence.

 Dr. Gardner believes educators should also place value on individuals who show gifts in the other intelligences.
-He believes educators need to integrate other methods and modes of to include all areas of intelligence so equal learning opportunities are provided to all types of learners.
+He believes educators need to integrate other methods and modes of learning to include all areas of intelligence so equal learning opportunities are provided to all types of learners.
 This would include using collaboration, music, drawing, multimedia, reflection, and other engaging methods.

 How They Learn Best